StarRocks/starrocks/docs/sql-reference/sql-functions/string-functions/replace.md

 ## Description

-This function uses repl to replace a sequence of characters in str that matches pattern.
-If any argument is NULL, the result is NULL.
+Replaces all occurrences of characters in a string with another string.
+This function performs a case-sensitive match when searching for `pattern`.

-Note: Prior to 3.0, it was implemented as [regexp_replace](../like_predicate-functions/regexp_replace.md).
+Note: Prior to 3.0, this function was implemented as [regexp_replace](../like_predicate-functions/regexp_replace.md).

 ## Syntax